Kamiizumi/OpenTTD-Build-Container/README.md

 [Docker](https://www.docker.com) build container containing the dependencies required to build [OpenTTD](https://www.openttd.org/).

+## Limitations

+Currently the container only contains dependencies to build OpenTTD for Windows x64.

 ## Requirements

 To use this build container you must have [Docker](https://www.docker.com) installed.